 I am serious about helping to create a classroom environment in which anyone feels free to ask questions, raise concerns, make brilliant points, and so on.
 This classroom is your classroom.
-Please don't keep yourself from asking a question because you fear it will sound silly or unsophisticated or obvious.
+Please don't keep yourself from asking a question because you fear it will sound stupid or unsophisticated or obvious.
+Sometimes, clichés are true: in here at least, there are no stupid questions.
 And becoming fluid in the art of asking questions (of clarification or curiosity) is one of the best ways to increase your learning and critical thinking.2